Trivivium/devops-2k20/report/REPORT.md

 Code) in our methods.
 [LOC](https://en.wikipedia.org/wiki/Source_lines_of_code) is sometimes used as a metric for software complexity, as small methods are easier to understand, reuse and test.
-A large LOC can be an indication of importance or complexity, but also methods that have not been mainted for a long time.
+A large LOC can be an indication of importance or complexity, but also methods that have not been maintained for a long time.

 The picture shows a list of files in which there is a method that violates the